connectedway/OpenFiles/DFS.md

 Relevant options are:

-- `SMB_SUPPORT_DFS`: Turn out support for DFS in the OpenFiles SMB Client.
+- `SMB_SUPPORT_DFS`: Turn on support for DFS in the OpenFiles SMB Client.
 Default is ON.
 - `DFS_SUPPORT_GET_DFS_REFERRAL_EX`: Turns on support for the GET_DFS_REFERRAL_EX packet.
 It is not clear whether this is